How to Determine Your Skin Type

 2. Oily Skin

 Oily skin happens when your glands make too much oil and pump it out all day long.
-Your forehead nose and chin get shiny within a few hours of washing your face.
-By lunch your face feels wet and greasy.
+Your forehead, nose, and chin get shiny within a few hours of washing your face, and by lunch your whole face feels wet and greasy, cheeks included, because true oily skin covers your entire face, not just your T-zone.

 3. Dry Skin

-Dry skin means your glands don’t make enough oil.
-Your skin barrier can’t hold onto moisture so water escapes constantly.
+Dry skin means your glands don’t make enough oil, and your skin barrier can’t hold onto moisture the way it should, so water escapes constantly.

-Your skin flakes visibly especially on your cheeks.
-Your pores look tiny and almost invisible across your whole face.
-Fine lines show up more prominently and your skin looks dull even when you’re well rested.
-Makeup sits weird on flaky patches and foundation clings to dry spots.
+Your skin flakes visibly, especially on your cheeks, and your pores look tiny and almost invisible across your whole face.
+Fine lines show up more prominently, your skin looks dull even when you’re well rested, and foundation clings to those dry, flaky patches instead of sitting smoothly.

-After washing, your face tightness hits immediately and becomes uncomfortable or itchy within minutes.
-Products absorb fast and disappear into your skin because your barrier can’t hold them in.
-By midday your face feels tight again even if you moisturized that morning.
+After washing, your face feels tight right away, and that tightness can turn itchy within minutes.
+Products absorb fast and disappear into your skin because your barrier can’t hold them in, so by midday your face feels tight again even if you moisturized that morning.

 4. Combination Skin

-Your T-zone gets shiny with large visible pores especially around your nose.
-Your cheeks stay normal to dry with small pores and sometimes flaking.
-At midday your nose feels oily and greasy but your cheeks feel comfortable or tight.
-You might blot oil from your forehead while your cheeks need moisturizer.
+Your T-zone gets shiny with large, visible pores, especially around your nose, but your cheeks stay normal to dry, with small pores and sometimes flaking.
+At midday your nose feels oily and greasy while your cheeks feel comfortable or tight, so you might blot oil from your forehead while your cheeks need moisturizer.

 Sensitive skin isn’t its own category.
-It happens on top of oily, dry, normal, or combination skin.
-Your barrier doesn’t keep irritants out the way it should so products penetrate deeper and cause inflammation.
+It layers on top of oily, dry, normal, or combination skin, and it shows up because your barrier doesn’t keep irritants out the way it should, letting products penetrate deeper and cause inflammation.

 You may have sensitive skin if products cause immediate reactions.
-Your face gets red as soon as you apply something new.
-Fragrances make your skin burn and acids sting within seconds.
-Even gentle cleansers leave your face uncomfortable.
-Retinoids cause redness right away no matter how carefully you introduce them.
+Your face gets red as soon as you apply something new, fragrances make your skin burn, and acids sting within seconds.
+Even gentle cleansers leave your skin irritated, and retinoids trigger redness right away no matter how carefully you introduce them.

-Your cheeks develop broken blood vessels that look like tiny red threads under the skin.
-Red patches show up without warning.
-Temperature changes make your face flush and stepping outside in cold wind leaves your skin stinging.
+Your cheeks may develop broken blood vessels that look like tiny red threads under the skin, or red patches that show up without warning.
+On deeper skin tones, these signs often show up instead as darker discoloration, warmth, or a change in texture.
+Temperature changes make your face flush, and stepping outside in cold wind leaves your skin stinging.
 Your face feels hot when others around you feel fine.

 What If Your Results Are Mixed?

 Age doesn’t change your type though.
 A 20-year-old with oily skin will have oily skin at 40.
-But your needs change because fine lines develop and elasticity decreases.
-Cell turnover slows.
-Your 40-year-old oily skin needs different care than your 20-year-old oily skin even though the base type stays the same.
+But your needs change because fine lines develop, elasticity decreases, and cell turnover slows down.
+Your 40-year-old oily skin needs different care than your 20-year-old oily skin, even though the base type stays the same.

-Don’t marry yourself to one skin type category because even when your base type stays constant what your skin needs right now changes.
+Don’t marry yourself to one fixed routine, because even when your base type stays constant, what your skin needs right now still changes.
 This doesn’t mean you need different products for every shift.
 You just need to understand that variation is normal.

 Some results don’t fit one category cleanly.
 Your tissue test shows oil but your face feels tight.
 Your pores look large but your skin flakes.
 These mixed signals mean something specific.

-You can have oily skin that’s dehydrated or dry skin that’s dehydrated.
-Any type can lose water and trigger this response.
+You can have oily skin that’s dehydrated, or dry skin that’s dehydrated.
+Dehydration isn’t tied to one type, any of the 4 can lose water and trigger it.

 Large pores with flaking and tightness